pedroalves91/bloqs/README.md

 ## How this works:
 1. OPERATIONS_USER - Create a bloq
-2. OPERATIONS_USER - Create a locker in one of the bloqs create (a bloqId is necessary for this)
+2. OPERATIONS_USER - Create a locker in one of the bloqs created (a bloqId is necessary for this)
-3. REGULAR_USER - Create a rent giving is email and the email from the receiver, the rent has a status = CREATED
+3. REGULAR_USER - Create a rent giving his email and the email from the receiver, the rent has a status = CREATED
 4. REGULAR_USER - Assigns a rent to one locker (using the lockerId), the locker must have status = OPEN and isOccupied = false, this action changes the status of the rent to WAITING_DROPOFF
 5. REGULAR_USER - The sender user drops the rent in the assigned locker, when this happens a random code is generated and added to the rent, the status of the rent changes to WAITING_PICKUP, the locker status changes to CLOSED and isOccupied = true, finally an email is sent to the receiver with the code
 6. REGULAR_USER - The receiver user picks up the rent, the code must be provided, if the code is correct the status of the rent changes to DELIVERED, the locker status changes to OPEN and isOccupied = false